jbroadway/docs/docs/1.0/tips-and-tricks.md

 To enter and exit Ghost Mode, **press Alt + D**.

-If you've opted into the multiplayer beta, you can find the Ghost Mode button on both the 2D camera switcher and the in-VR camera switcher.
+**_If you've opted into the multiplayer beta_**, you can find the Ghost Mode button on both the 2D camera switcher and the in-VR camera switcher.

 :gif /files/blog/update-24_ghost-mode-3.mp4